-Did David Bowie actually have different coloured eyes?
+Did David Bowie really have different coloured eyes?

-One of the enduring legends around the Thin White Duke was the unearthly colour of his eyes… but the truth is somewhat different.
+One of the enduring legends around the Thin White Duke was the unearthly colour of his eyes… but the truth is rather different.

 When he hit superstardom in the early 1970s, David Bowie had a genuinely unearthly aura about him.
 His deathly pale complexion, his brightly-coloured hair and downright peculiar dress made him appear to be an alien, just like his alter ego, Ziggy Stardust.

 But there was one other thing that made Bowie him look genuinely WEIRD… the dude had different coloured eyes, right?

 It appears to be a myth that The Thin White Duke had heterochromia, meaning his eyes were two completely different colours.

 What Bowie actually suffered from is called anisocoria: namely that one pupil was bigger than the other.
 It means that the iris - the coloured bit - can’t react to light in the same way as its fellow, so the area appears to be darker.